What are Polymers?

 They occur naturally and are found in plants and animals.
-For example proteins, starch, cellulose, and rubber.
-To add up, we also have biodegradable polymers which are called biopolymers.
+For example, proteins, starch, cellulose, and rubber.
+To add up, we also have biodegradable polymers called biopolymers.

 These are man-made polymers.
 Plastic is the most common and widely used synthetic polymer.
 It is used in industries and various dairy products.
 For example, nylon-6, 6, polyether’s etc.